 This means that the accused is free from charges of an offence.
 This does not mean that the court found the accused not guilty, it means that the prosecutor failed to prove their case beyond reasonable doubt.

-The Royal Commission into Institutional Child Sexual Abuse found that the survivors that chose to come forward wanted to stop the abuse from happening or prevent it from happening to someone else.
+The Royal Commission into Institutional Child Sexual Abuse found that survivors who chose to come forward wanted to stop the abuse from happening or prevent it from happening to someone else.
 Other survivors chose to come forward because they wanted to be released from the burden of carrying the secret of the abuse.